minio/docs/source/reference/minio-mc/mc-support-diagnostics.rst

    mc support diag minio1

-The automatic upload of data only occurs for deployments registered with SUBNET using :mc-cmd:`mc support register`.
+The automatic upload of data only occurs for deployments registered with SUBNET using :mc:`mc support register`.

 .. _minio-support-diagnostics-airgap: